parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/travel.md

   - ‘Disabled Person’s Bus Passes’ are available across England.
   - Contact your local council to find out who issues disabled bus passes in your area.
   - In London, the equivalent is a Disabled Person’s ‘Freedom Pass’ rather than a ‘Bus Pass’.
-  - The government website GOV.UK allows you to search for the relevant local council website by postcode; search for “Disabled person bus pass” on the site.
+  - The government website, <a href="https://www.gov.uk/" class="external-link" target="_blank" rel="noopener noreferrer">GOV.UK</a> allows you to search for the relevant local council website by postcode; search for “Disabled person bus pass” on the site.
   - More information about the Freedom Pass for London is available on the London Councils website — see the Freedom Pass section (within “Services”) for details.
   - See extra information below about current eligibility:
     - You have been refused a driving license because of your health